 Management Buffer: See also, "Riparian Protection Buffer".
 An area designed to protect a stream or river and its associated floodplain from adverse upland development impacts.
-The "50-foot management buffer" is included within the River and Stream Corridor Resources.
+The "50-foot management buffer" is included within the Protected_River and Stream Corridor, as shown on the RSCOD Map Resources.